CIS565-Fall-2020/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 ## Project Description ##

 This project focuses on implementing different rendering techniques to improve efficiency for scenes with many dynamic light sources.
-Due to time constraints, this project is still in the works but I will be sharing my progress so far through this README.
+Due to time constraints, this project is still in the works but I will be submitting my progress so far.

-### Features
+### Features (In progress)

 * Forward Rendering
 * Forward+ Rendering